ubiq/ubiqsmart/content/en/what-is-ubq.md

 ## Open To All

 All you need is an internet connection and a wallet to accept UBQ.
 You don't need access to a bank account to accept payments.
-If you have spare GPUs (2GB+) you can mine UBQ without the need for permission.
+If you have spare GPUs (2GB+), you can mine UBQ without the need for permission.

 ## Available In Virtually Any Amount

-UBQ is divisible up to 18 decimal places, so you could buy as little as 0.000000000000000001 UBQ.
+UBQ is divisible by up to 18 decimal places, so you could buy as little as 0.000000000000000001 UBQ.

-## UBQ fuels and secures Ubiq
+## UBQ Fuels and Secures Ubiq

 UBQ is the cornerstone of Ubiq.
-When you send UBQ, Ubiq-based tokens or use a Ubiq application, you pay a small fee in UBQ.
+When you send UBQ, Ubiq-based tokens, or use a Ubiq application, you pay a small fee in UBQ.
 This fee incentivizes miners to process and verify your transaction.
-This fee, along with newly-issued UBQ in the form of block rewards, is how miners are contracted by the protocol to secure the network.
-This ensures Ubiq is free from centralized control.
+This, along with newly-issued UBQ in the form of block rewards, is how miners are contracted by the protocol to secure the network, ensuring Ubiq is free from centralized control.

-## UBQ underpins the Ubiq financial system
+## UBQ Underpins the Ubiq Financial System

 The Ubiq community is building an entire peer-to-peer financial system that is accessible to everyone.
 You can use UBQ as collateral to generate new tokens on Ubiq.